nicowilliams/krb5/doc/rst_source/krb_admins/admin_commands/kpropd.rst

     ``/kdb5_util``.

 **-S**
-    Turn on standalone mode.
-Normally, kpropd is invoked out of inetd(8) so it expects a network connection to be passed to it from inetd(8).
-If the **-S** option is specified, kpropd will put itself into the background, and wait for connections on port 754 (or the port specified with the **-P** option if given).
+    [DEPRECATED] Enable standalone mode.
+Normally kpropd is invoked by inetd(8) so it expects a network connection to be passed to it from inetd(8).
+If the **-S** option is specified, or if standard input is not a socket, kpropd will put itself into the background, and wait for connections on port 754 (or the port specified with the **-P** option if given).

 **-d**
     Turn on debug mode.
 In this mode, if the **-S** option is